-San Joaquin County Landfills - Brochure listing San Joaquin County Landfills and their operating hours.
+San Joaquin County Landfills - Listing of San Joaquin County Landfills and their operating hours.

 San Joaquin County Universal Waste Recycling - Printable brochure on types of Universal Waste

 California Department of Toxic Substances Control - State resource for information on Universal Waste handling.

 Earth911.org - A guide to local resources, how-to information and pollution prevention tips.